Notice board will keep you updated on all the odd things happening at this site.

 Notice board is for odd things like making succotash that you may never have made from scratch.
-It's a particularly healthy and delicious dish.
+It is a particularly nutritious and tasty dish.

-I don't know how many greenies are also glider pilots but today is a very exciting day; Solar Impulse 2 has just started its first round the world flight using only energy from the sun to power its four motors.
+I do not know how many greenies are also glider pilots but today is a very exciting day; Solar Impulse 2 has just started its first round the world flight using only energy from the sun to power its four motors.

 "We want to share our vision of a clean future," said Bertrand Piccard, one of the two pilots; the other is Andre Borschberg.
 Both are Swiss.

-It's a giant plane with a wingspan of 72 metres, but a weight of only a little over two tonnes.
+It is a giant plane with a wingspan of 72 metres, but a weight of only a little over two tonnes.
 The wings are covered with photovoltaic cells which is stored in lithium batteries.
-The longest leg will be from China to Hawaii, expected to take five days without landing obviously; that's the Pacific Ocean.
+The longest leg will be from China to Hawaii, expected to take five days without landing obviously; that is the Pacific Ocean.
 There will be 13 legs in total, ending in Abu Dhabi in July.

 You can follow them by watching the live video streaming at Solar Impulse.

-A patient made my day this week; he comes irregularly being in good health, perhaps 2-3 times a year.
-Said he, in all seriousness, for a least three months after a treatment his golf improves significantly; that's worth a mention on notice board, not so?
+A patient made my day this week; he comes irregularly being strong and well, perhaps 3 times a year.
+Said he, in all seriousness, for a least three months after a treatment his golf improves significantly; that is worth a mention on notice board, not so?

-This has been a special few days; at last I've had the confidence that our solar generator has the stuff that it takes to energise even an electric oven.
+This has been a special few days; at last I have had the confidence that our solar generator has the stuff that it takes to energise even an electric oven.
 Up to now it's been powered by the grid.

-I shouldn't have been anxious, of course, because these new electric ovens are super efficient; they draw only 2,5kW and our inverter will supply 10.
+I should not have been anxious, of course, because these new electric ovens are super efficient; they draw only 2,5kW and our inverter will supply 10.
 On a sunny day, the photovoltaic panels are delivering just short of three kilowatts, so what's the problem?

 In case you are asking, but how the hell does he cook at night? we have a change over switch that takes us back to the grid for heavy current, and especially heating.